 John Lennon’s ‘Imagine’ is one of the most iconic piano ballads written in pop music.
 Luckily, it’s also one of the best songs for beginners to learn.
-It’ll help reinforce your skills in the C major key, and give you some insight into building cool chord colours off of basic chords.
+It’ll help reinforce your skills in the C major key, and give you some insight into building cool chord colors off of basic chords.

-First thing’s first, let’s look at the the main motion that these chords are played in.
+First thing’s first, let’s look at the main motion that these chords are played in.
 The chord movements are all mostly consistent regardless of the verse, pre-chorus or chorus, so once you get this motion down, it’ll make learning each part much easier.

 If you look at the main progression of the verse, you’ll start on a C major triad, but it’s played by alternating the top two notes and the bass note, C. This C bass note continues to be the anchor note as the top two notes change from a E-G to a G-B and finally landing on a F-A. The verse progression ends with a subtle yet iconic chromatic climb, moving from the A to the Bb and finally the B.